Sandy Koufax's perfect game: Game summary

 In the top half of the fifth inning, the Cubs went three up, three down with Santo flying out, Banks striking out for the second time in the game, and Browne grounding out.
 By the bottom of the fifth, neither team had reached first base.
 That changed when Hendley walked Lou Johnson on a three-and-two pitch that could have gone either way.
 Ron Fairly dropped a sacrifice bunt that Hendley bobbled, leaving his only play at first base.
 On the first pitch to Jim Lefebvre, Johnson stole third base.
 The Cubs' catcher Krug threw the ball over Santo's head and into left field, which allowed Johnson to score.
 The Dodgers had scored a run without an official at-bat or RBI.

 The bottom of the order came up in the sixth inning for the Cubs.
 Krug grounded the ball to shortstop Maury Wills, who threw it in the dirt to first baseman Wes Parker.
 Parker managed to dig the ball out to save the play and Koufax's perfect game.
-Kessinger hit a dribbler down the third base line, but Junior Gilliam was playing shallow (to guard against the bunt) and threw him out by half a step.
+Kessinger hit a dribbler down the third base line, but Jim Gilliam was playing shallow (to guard against the bunt) and threw him out by half a step.
 Hendley, who still had a no-hitter going of his own, struck out on three pitches.

-Koufax's performance worsened briefly in the seventh, when he threw one pitch that sailed past Young and went all the way to the backstop.
-Koufax recovered and struck out Young.
+At the start of the seventh inning, Koufax threw one pitch that sailed past Young and went all the way to the backstop.
+He quickly recovered, however, and struck out Young.
 Beckert was next; he flew out to right field.
 Williams started out with three straight balls.
 Koufax's next two pitches were fastballs right down the middle.
-Williams let the first one go and fouled off the second one.
-Williams ended up hitting a pop fly to left field on the next pitch.
+Williams let the first one go and fouled off the second one; he ended up hitting a pop fly to left field on the next pitch.
 During the bottom of the seventh inning, Johnson broke up Hendley's no-hitter with a bloop hit behind the second baseman.
 By the time Banks reached it, Johnson was on second base.
 Fairly grounded out to second, stranding Johnson on second base.